A stable infinity-category of Lagrangian cobordisms

+\begin{proof} This follows from generalities about Reedy model structures and the Joyal model structure.
+Since sequential diagrams are cofibrant in the Reedy model structure, a sequential (honest) colimit of cofibrations is always a homotopy colimit in a left proper model category.
+One concludes by observing that monomorphisms are cofibrations in the Joyal model structure for $\infty$-categories, and that the Joyal model structure is left proper.
+(In fact, even if the Joyal model structure were not left proper, one would only need that the first object in the sequential diagram be cofibrant.) \end{proof}

-Now the following theorem is an abstract form of our main result.
+The following theorem is our main result.
 The remaining sections of the paper are devoted to its proof, and in particular a construction of the required mapping cones.

-\begin{theorem} The $\oo$-category $\sLag_\Lambda(M)$ is stable. \end{theorem}
+\begin{theorem} The $\oo$-category $\Lag_\Lambda(M)$ is stable. \end{theorem}

-Strictly speaking, we do not prove properties (2) and (3) of the above definition of stable $\oo$-category.
-Rather we verify the three equivalence properties given by the following theorem of Lurie.
+Strictly speaking, we do not prove properties (2) and (3) of Definition~\ref{defn.stability}.
+Rather, we verify three equivalent properties given by the following theorem of Lurie.

-\begin{theorem}[\cite{LurieHigherAlgebra}] An $\infty$-category $\sC$ is a stable $\infty$-category if and only if the following three properties are satisfied: \begin{enumerate} \item There exists a zero object $0\in \sC$. \item Every morphism in $\sC$ admits a kernel. \item Let $\Omega: \sC \to \sC$ be the functor induced by sending every object $\sL$ to the kernel of the zero map $0 \to \sL$.
+\begin{theorem}[\cite{LurieHigherAlgebra}] An $\infty$-category $\sC$ is a stable $\infty$-category if and only if the following three properties are satisfied: \begin{enumerate} \item There exists a zero object $0\in \sC$. \item Every morphism in $\sC$ admits a kernel. \item Let $\Omega{\colon\thinspace} \sC \to \sC$ be the functor induced by sending every object $\sL$ to the kernel of the zero map $0 \to \sL$.
 Then $\Omega$ is an equivalence. \end{enumerate} \end{theorem}

-\begin{remark} While we have used the term {\em stabilization} to refer to the construction of $\Lag_\Lambda(M)$, the same term is used in \cite{LurieHigherAlgebra} as a general procedure for producing stable $\infty$-categories from non-stable ones.
-We expect that $\sLag_\Lambda(M)$ is the universal stabilization of $\sLag^{\dd 0}_\Lambda(M)$ but tackling this question is beyond the scope of this paper. \end{remark}
+\begin{remark} While we have used the term {\em stabilization} to refer to the construction of $\Lag_\Lambda(M)$, the same term is used in \cite{LurieHigherAlgebra} as a general procedure for producing stable $\infty$-categories from non-stable ones. $\Lag_\Lambda(M)$ is {\em not} the universal stabilization of $\Lag^{\dd 0}_\Lambda(M)$; for instance, the shift functor already exists in $\lag^{\dd 0}_\Lambda(M)$. \end{remark}